Blackjacx/WWDC/README.md

   - Build the `LPLinkMetadata` object yourself if you have all data at hand
   - Return cached or self-made `LPLinkMetadata` object in `func activityViewControllerLinkMetadata(_: UIActivityViewController) -> LPLinkMetadata?`

-## Combine in Practice
+## Combine in Practice ⭐️

 https://developer.apple.com/wwdc19/721

 *Michael LeHew, Ben D. Jones*

-- **Introduction**
 - **Combine** defines unified abstraction that describes API that can process values over time.
 - **Publishers**
-    - value publishers conforming to Publisher protocol
+    - Conform to `Publisher` protocol
-    - two associated types: **Output** (kind of published values) and **Failure** which is constrained to Error protocol
+    - Associated types: `Output` (kind of published values) and `Failure` (constrained to Swift.Error)
 - **NotificationCenter**
-    - NotificationCenter now exposes its notifications with Publishers (`NotificationCenter.default.publisher(for:)`)
+    - `NotificationCenter` now exposes its notifications with Publishers (`NotificationCenter.default.publisher(for:)`)
     - Notifications can never fail (**Never**)
 - **Operators**
-    - Calling functions like `map` or `flatMap` returns new **Publishers’** operators
+    - Calling functions like `map` or `flatMap` returns new **Publishers** operators
-    - Dedicated operator used for decoding (`decode(Foo.self, JSONDecoder()`)
+    - Dedicated operator for decoding `decode(Foo.self, JSONDecoder()`
 - **Error Handling**
-    - Every **Publisher** describes how they can fail
+    - Every Publisher describes how they can fail
-    - Operators can help recovering from errors and dealing with them
+    - `Operators` can help recovering from errors and dealing with them
-    - `assertNoFailure()` - asserts that failure can never happen.
-        - when error arrives program will trap because error type is Never
+    - `assertNoFailure()` asserts that failure can never happen.
+When error arrives, program will trap because error type is `Never`.
-    - `catch` - useful for recovering from an error
+    - `catch` is useful for recovering from an error
-        - provides a closure
+        - Provides a closure
-        - catch lets us replace the current Publisher with a new one, using `Just` for example to publish just one value
+        - Catch lets us replace the current Publisher with a new one, e.g. using `Just` to publish just one value
-        - error type is Never
+        - Error type is `Never`
     - Other failure handling operators:
         - `retry`
         - `mapError` - receives and can return different type of error
         - `setFailureType` - used for matching error type with subscriber
 - **FlatMap**
-    - Transforms all elements from an upstream publisher into a new or existing publisher.
+    - Transforms all elements from an upstream publisher into a new or existing publisher
     - Lets you perform multiple operations like returning value, decoding it and catching error
-    - Handles the details of subscribing to the nested **Publisher** while offering its values downstream
+    - Handles the details of subscribing to the nested Publisher while offering its values downstream
 - **Scheduled Operators**
     - Describe when and where a particular event is delivered
     - Supported by **RunLoop** and **DispatchQueue**